 Consult a Knowledgeable California Divorce Attorney

 Although spousal support is necessary in some cases, it does not mean that it will always be necessary.
 If you wish to terminate or modify an existing support obligation, it is sensible to speak with a knowledgeable attorney regarding your options.
 Ethan M. Weisinger is a diligent California spousal support attorney who will analyze your case and develop a plan to help you seek your desired outcome.
-Mr. Weisinger can be reached at 925-258-2020 or via the online form to set up a confidential and free conference regarding your case.
+Mr. Weisinger can be reached at 925-258-2020 or via the online form to set up a confidential conference regarding your case.